Ay3nxD/WebhookSpammer/README.md

-# WebhookSpammer
+# Discord Webhook Spammer
-Discord Webhook spammer!
+Simple to use discord webhook spammer.